 OGP Standard Was the standard met?
 A forum exists.
 Green: The government collaborated closely with the OGP Civil Society Working Group to establish the MSF, which provides oversight and guidance throughout every phase of the NAP process.
 However, the forum's mandate is not public.
 The forum is multi-stakeholder.
 Green: The MSF is composed of 6 government and 6 CSO representatives (of whom the latter were chosen through an online election with approximately 700 participants), with a government co-chair and a civil society co-chair.
-43 The government provided a reasoned Green: Despite there being no formal response on how the public's feedback was used to shape the action plan.
+42 The government provided a reasoned Green: Despite there being no formal response on how the public's feedback was used to shape the action plan.

-Table 2.
-Summary of minimum requirements to act according to OGP Process publication of a reasoned response because the Ministry of Finance and the Public Service website is currently being revamped, according to a CSO representative and member of the MSF, the government communicated through emails and calls.
-The representative explained the reasons why some of the proposed commitments were not carried forward.44 Moreover, the four priority thematic areas featured in this NAP (i.e., justice and human rights; natural resources, environment and climate; access to information; youth) were established through the same online election used to select the CSO representatives for the MSF.
+publication of a reasoned response because the Ministry of Finance and the Public Service website is currently being revamped, according to a CSO representative and member of the Jamaica's OGP Civil Society Working Group, the government communicated through emails and calls.
+The representative explained the reasons why some of the proposed commitments were not carried forward.43 Moreover, the four priority thematic areas featured in this NAP (i.e., justice and human rights; natural resources, environment and climate; access to information; youth) were established through the same online election used to select the CSO representatives for the MSF.